joewalp/Jugglebot/environments/README.md

 It's possible also for VSCode for Windows to drive a Ubuntu 20.04 Docker environment using the Remote SSH extension for VSCode.
 That already works.
-However, providing instructions for the ssh key management by Windows to make that workflow convenient is still in progress.
+However, providing instructions for how to set up the ssh key management by Windows to make that workflow convenient is still in progress.

 ---